How Meditation Improves Long & Short Term Memory

 If you wanted to hit your tennis serve 110 MPH, you wouldn't sit on the couch praying for it to happen.
 No magical rain-dance will make you shower your opponent with aces.
 You have to train the exact muscles involved — with regularity and repetition.

-Likewise, if you want to boost your memory, you need to train your hippocampus.
-Art Kramer Ph.D. professor University of Illinois recently wrote “The bigger the hippocampus, the better you are able to form new memories.”
+Likewise, if you want to boost your memory, both long term and short term, then you need to train your hippocampus.
+Art Kramer Ph.D. professor University of Illinois recently wrote "The bigger the hippocampus, the better you are able to form new memories."

 Then, what is the secret to building up a big and strong hippocampus?
 Meditation.